ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2025.10.30.md

 - continuing as is

 ### 1926 Build server
-- reimagined and back doing builds
+- reimaged and back doing builds

 ### Server Common